-If your family has been celebrating the holidays, things likely felt a little strange.
-Because of an increase in Covid-19 cases, we were asked to keep our gatherings small, not to travel and even (in some cases) not to share serving spoons.
-It's been strange and unchartered territory.
+Holidays have felt a little off these past few years.
+Last year, we were asked to keep our gatherings small, not to travel, and even (in some cases) not to share serving spoons.
+This year, we're still apprehensive about going full family gatherings and, in some parts of the world, lockdowns are back.
+Celebrating together has been strange and unchartered territory.

 But do you know what always stays the same?
 Nature.